hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > By which they slyly cozen the excise,
 >
-> By mixing liquors without licens'd leave
+> By mixing liquors without licensed leave
 >
 > To sack the profit and excise deceive.
 >